Skip to content

 Manual Calibration in Software

 The minimum and maximum sensor voltage must be calibrated manually in your software.
-This is typically done in systems such as TurboLamik, MaxxECU, and similar controllers.
+This is typically done in controllers such as TurboLamik & MaxxECU.

 Installation Tips